yash251/substreams/docs/new/how-to-guides/develop-your-own-substreams/solana/top-ledger/dex-trades.md

       type: proto:sf.solana.dex.trades.v1.Output
 ```

 The module receives a raw Solana block as a parameter (`sf.solana.type.v1.Block`) and emits a custom object containing the trades data (`sf.solana.dex.trades.v1.Output`).
-The output is a Protobut object defined in the `proto/output.proto` file:
+The output is a Protobuf object defined in the `proto/output.proto` file:

 ```protobuf
 message Output {